Key Workplace Policies & Procedures

 How to decide what company policies you need

-Whilst it can seem like a lot of work to get these policies in place, they will be hugely beneficial once you have them.
+While implementing these policies can seem like a lot of work, they will be hugely beneficial once they are in place.

 Not having the correct corporate policies and effective HR planning can create future HR problems.
-This can have a negative effect in that it impacts the productivity of your team, can lead to potential claims and have a negative financial impact on the company.
+These problems can negatively impact your team's productivity, lead to potential claims, and negatively impact the company's financial health.

 Regulators expect all companies to have some essential corporate policies in place.
-They require these policies to be enforced as well as outlined and made easily accessible to all staff.
+They require these policies to be enforced and outlined and made easily accessible to all staff.

 What are mandatory company policies?

-Starting to pull together policies and procedures can seem daunting, as there are so many that you can have.
-This is something you can introduce all in one go in a Staff Handbook, or you can focus on what's most important and build on the bank of policies bit by bit.
+You can introduce this all in one go in a Staff Handbook, or you can focus on what's most important and build on the bank of policies bit by bit.

-If you're taking this latter approach, the best place to start is with the mandatory policies which an employer must have in place.
+If you're taking this latter approach, the best place to start is with the mandatory policies an employer must have.
 These policies are as follows:

 A. Disciplinary Procedure